Semantic Geometric Fusion Multi-object Tracking and Lidar Odometry in Dynamic Environment: Method

-{\bf{1) Geometric feature extraction.}} The geometric feature extraction module computes smoothness for subsequent background feature selection after completing ground feature extraction.
-Using the iterative PCA algorithm proposed in \cite{zermas2017fast}, ground fitting is achieved and the corresponding points are labeled in point cloud $ {\bf{\Phi }}_g^i $.
+First, we fit ground parameters in the point cloud using the iterative PCA algorithm proposed in \cite{zermas2017fast} and mark the corresponding points near the ground in point cloud $ {\bf{\Phi }}_g^i $.

-Then, we calculate the distortion correction time and divide the scan line into segments.
-By segment-by-segment detection of the ground labels ({\bf{0:}} background point, {\bf{1:}} ground point) calculated above, the id pairs of the head and tail points in each segment are stored in the ground container $ {{\bf{V}}_g} $ and the background container $ {{\bf{V}}_b} $.
+The distortion correction time (taking the value range [0,1]) is calculated by the relative offset of each 3D point angle from the 3D point angle at the initial time of the frame.
+The scan line is uniformly segmented.
+Through the pointwise inspection of ground labels ({\bf{0:}} background point, {\bf{1:}} ground point) calculated above, it is possible to record whether each segment contains the ground point or background point labels.
+The segment head and tail point id pairs containing the ground or background points are stored in the ground container $ {{\bf{V}}_g} $ or background container $ {{\bf{V}}_b} $.

-Based on the smoothness calculation method proposed in \cite{zhang2014loam}, we can extract ground features $ {\bf{\chi }}_f^i $ from the point cloud in container $ {{\bf{V}}_g} $.
-The average smoothness $ {S_{a}} $ of ground features is obtained as follows:
+Based on the smoothness (readers can refer to \cite{zhang2014loam} for the calculation formula) calculated by segment, ground features $ {\bf{\chi }}_f^i $ can be extracted from the point cloud contained in $ {{\bf{V}}_g} $.
+The smoothness prior $ {S_{a}} $ used for subsequent background surface feature check is obtained as follows:

-where $ {c_o} $ is the smoothness of $o$-th ground feature, and $ {N_c} $ is the total number of ground features in current frame. $ {S_{a}} $ will be used for selecting practical background surface features.
-After downsampling all ground points, a candidate ground point cloud $ {\bf{\chi }}_c^i $ is generated.
+where $ {c_o} $ is the smoothness of $o$-th ground feature, and $ {N_c} $ is the total number of ground features in current frame.
+After downsampling all ground points, the candidate ground point cloud $ {\bf{\chi }}_c^i $ is generated.

-For point clouds contained in ${{\bf{V}}_b} $, we only compute and sort the smoothness here.
-The fine selection of background features will be performed in the following information fusion module.
+For point clouds contained in ${{\bf{V}}_b} $, only smoothness is calculated and sorted here.
+After that, the information fusion module will finely select the background features.